nwon24/nlp/nlp.md

-After using a pretrained transformer model for the text classification task, I devoted the final week to comparing the models for the same set of hyperperameters.
+After using a pretrained transformer model for the text classification task, I devoted the final week to comparing the models for the same set of hyperparameters.
 This involved learning about accuracy metrics such as the F1 score and how a confusion matrix can be used to visualise model performance.
-In this part of the project I also learnt about why the different models behave as they do and the strengths and weaknesses of each model.
+In this part of the project I also learned about why the different models behave as they do and the strengths and weaknesses of each model.

-What follows is a project log, in which I document not only what I did but also my understanding of various concepts as I learnt them---including the basic concepts of natural language; how neural networks learn at a basic mathematical level; how Python libraries such as `torch`, `keras`, and `sklearn` can be used to implement models, the internal architecture and advantages or disadvantages
+What follows is a project log, in which I document not only what I did but also my understanding of various concepts as I learned them---including the basic concepts of natural language; how neural networks learn at a basic mathematical level; how Python libraries such as `torch`, `keras`, and `sklearn` can be used to implement models, the internal architecture and advantages or disadvantages